agiac/rivo/README.md

 		return i.Val%2 == 0, nil
 	})

-	// `Pipe` composes pipeables togheter, returnin a new pipeable p := rivo.Pipe(in, onlyEven)
+	// `Pipe` composes pipeables together, returning a new pipeable p := rivo.Pipe(in, onlyEven)

 	// By passing a context and an input channel to our pipeable, we can get the output stream.
-	// Since our first pipeable `in` does not depend on a input stream, we can pass a nil channel. s := p(ctx, nil)
+	// Since our first pipeable `in` does not depend on an input stream, we pass a nil channel. s := p(ctx, nil)

 	// Consume the result stream